 - iOS Downloadable App: Files and attachments are stored on the device's file system in a double-encrypted format.
 We use the device's hardware encryption capability to encrypt the files while the device is locked and in addition we perform our own encryption using AES algorithm (128 bit block size and 256 bit key size).
-When the file is being viewed, there's a temporary unencrypted copy kept on the file system (removed when the 'viewing' operation is complete). - Android Downloadable App: To store files offline, we require the user to enable device encryption and utilize the OS's file encryption system.
-This allows the application to securely store local files. - Mobile Browser App: The files cache is invalidated on client logout, navigation to a different site, or when closing the mobile browser.
+When the file is being viewed, there's a temporary unencrypted copy kept on the file system (removed when the 'viewing' operation is complete). - Android Downloadable App: To store files offline, we require the user to enable device encryption and use the OS's file encryption system.
+If enabled, a passcode 5 or more alphanumeric characters adds an additional layer of file encryption.
+This allows the application to securely store local files. - Mobile Browser App: No encryption required.
+No data is stored locally on the device when using the mobile browser app.